 Hypersomnia or hypersomnolence is characterized by long sleep at night, frequent sleep during the daytime, and/or difficulty waking up in the morning or following naps.
 Using techniques from CBTI and chronobiological therapies, we can work to improve sleep quality, reduce total sleep time, feel more energized during the daytime and take smarter (and fewer) naps.

 Delayed or Advanced Sleep Phase Disorder occurs when our internal biological clock is out of sync with the demands of school, work or social schedules.
 Individuals with a delayed sleep phase, for example, may find themselves alert in the evening, very sleepy in the morning, and have difficulty falling asleep at their desired time.
 Using strategic exposure to light and melatonin, we can work to shift your internal clock to your desired schedule.

 Chronic or frequent nightmares can be extremely frightening, and individuals may avoid going to sleep or sleeping in their beds for fear of having nightmares return.
 Nightmares may arise following a traumatic event or may occur in the absence of trauma.
 Regardless of the origin, we can use Imagery Rehearsal Therapy to help reduce the frequency and severity of nightmares to help you sleep peacefully again.

 We can work to reduce your sleep difficulties using brief, empirically-validated techniques.
-I have spent nearly a decade treating sleep problems and 15 years researching sleep disorders, and I have written scientific papers, book chapters and therapist guides on how to treat insomnia, hypersomnia and other sleep difficulties.
+I have spent 13 years treating sleep problems and nearly 20 years researching sleep disorders.
+I am board certified in Behavioral Sleep Medicine and have written scientific papers, book chapters and therapist guides on how to treat insomnia, hypersomnia and other sleep difficulties.
 I look forward to helping you get your sleep back on track.